Electroluminescent display: Mechanism

 EL works by exciting atoms by passing an electric current through them, causing them to emit photons.
 By varying the material being excited, the colour of the light emitted can be changed.
 The actual ELD is constructed using flat, opaque electrode strips running parallel to each other, covered by a layer of electroluminescent material, followed by another layer of electrodes, running perpendicular to the bottom layer.
 This top layer must be transparent in order to let light escape.
 At each intersection, the material lights, creating a pixel.

+Uses

+Electroluminescent (EL) displays have been a niche format and are rarely used nowadays.
+Some uses have included the Apollo Guidance Computer 7-segment numerical displays, to indicate speed and altitude at the front of the Concorde, and as floor indicators on Otis Elevators from around 1989 to 2007, mostly only available to high-rise buildings and modernizations.
+EL displays have a wider operating temperature range than LED displays.